keu/docs/astro/cli/configure-cli.md

 This command applies your configuration to `.astro/config.yaml` in your current Astro project.
 Configurations do not persist between Astro projects.

-For example, to update the port of your local Airflow webserver, you can run the following:
+For example, to update the port of your local Airflow webserver to 8081 from the default of 8080, run:

 ```sh
 astro config set webserver.port 8081